 - After having killed another player, you must tell them the reason for killing them as soon as possible - either via voice or text chat.
 Alternatively, you can chose to initiate the killing by stating your reason.
 Kills carried out in self-defence or raids are excepted from this rule.

-- You may not kill police deputies unless you have a valid roleplay reason to do so.
+- You may not kill a Law Enforcement Officer unless you have a valid roleplay reason to do so.
 These could include, but is not limited to, visibly carrying illegal weapons or visibly performing an illegal activity.
 These reasons depend on the context.
 If police are attempting to initiate an arrest on you while you are carrying hidden illegal items in your inventory, that is a valid reason to kill them.

-- You may not harm a deputy for writing you, your friends or crew members a ticket.
-In addition, you may not harm a police deputy for previously arresting you and/or confiscating items from your inventory.
+- You may not harm a Law Enforcement Officer for writing you, your friends or crew members a ticket.
+In addition, you may not harm a Law Enforcement Officer for previously arresting you and/or confiscating items from your inventory.

-- Law enforcement may only be harmed if they are a direct threat to you.
-Passing by deputies, such as those obeying NLR, may not be harmed unless they initiate on you.
+- Law Enforcement may only be harmed if they are a direct threat to you.
+Passing by officers and deputies, such as those obeying NLR, may not be harmed unless they initiate on you.

 - You may not loot a corpse during a gunfight if you are not directly involved in that situation.

-- Police are allowed to confiscate illegal belongings of these corpses, regardless of their involvement.
+- Law Enforcement Officers are eligible to confiscate illegal belongings of these corpses..